ronami/HypeScript/README.md

 ### Introduction

-This project includes a simplified implementation of TypeScript's type-system that's written in TypeScript's own type-system.
+This project includes a (very) simplified implementation of TypeScript's type-system that's written in TypeScript's own type-system.

 The implementation includes an EcmaScript tokenizer and parser, along with a limited type-system.
 I used comments to describe how this is working.